2dave/github-testing/README.md

-# edited localy going to try to push to github
-# Hello-github-world-
-Using the tutorial to help learn the basics.

-I created my first branch from master.
-In this branch I am editing the readme file.
+# Hello again github world!
+I've finally learned how to use git locally and push to github.

+I created a remote and now am pushing changes back to github.